segmentio/segment-docs/src/connections/destinations/catalog/heap/index.md

 1. From the Segment web app, click **Catalog**.
 2. Search for "Heap" in the Catalog, select it, and choose which of your sources to connect the destination to.
-3. Drop in your Heap "App ID" into the connection settings.
+3. In the destination settings, enter your Heap "App ID" into the connection settings.
 4. If you are using Heap using Segment's client-side `analytics.js` library, we asynchronously load Heap's Javascript library onto the page.
 As such, all native functionality of Heap, including auto-capturing of all events.

 ## Identify